davesmith4398/best_practice_membranes/README.md

  - Target temperature: determined also by desired membrane phase; the main transition temperature of interest is the gel-to-liquid phase transition temperature, above which the membrane exists in a disordered liquid crystalline L$_\alpha$ state and below which the membrane exists in an ordered gel L$_\beta$ state.
 Some models may capture intermediate tilted gel L$_\beta’$, ripple, and interdigitated phases whose relevance depends on the experiments you are trying to model.
 Most simulations approximate a cellular membrane as a fluid lipid bilayer, and build heterogeneity in later.
  - Thermostat (see general interfacial system recommendations as well)
     - For CG and IS models, a stochastic dynamics integrator/thermostat (e.g. Langevin or Brownian dynamics) may be prescribed.
 The Langevin thermostat is not guaranteed to accurately capture long-range hydrodynamics, but efforts have been made to improve hydrodynamics for IS CG models (see: Lyman, Atzberger).
  - Target ensemble: the main ones of relevance for lipid membranes are NVT and NP$_z$P$_xy$T (or NP$_z$tT, the multiphase ensemble, where t is the frame tension).
 The latter involves pressure control in a semiisotropic scheme, which controls the xy and z pressures independently.
 Since soft matter and biological membranes often operate at negligible tension (as their conjugate variable, the area per lipid, is unconstrained and therefore used to minimize the free energy), tensionless membranes are currently the most common.
 NVT is appropriate for closed vesicles, due to their isotropic nature.
 The multiphase ensemble (semiisotropic pressure coupling) is preferred for planar bilayers.
 For membranes, the definition of tension is a precarious one that might not be trivial to a newcomer.
-While there is an important distinction between the frame tension, conjugate to the frame area (the box x and y dimensions), and the Laplace tension , conjugate to the fluctuating membrane contour area, it has been clearly shown through thermodynamic arguments that these tensions and areas are directly related, and therefore not independent (Diamant.
+While there is an important distinction between the frame tension t and the Laplace tension $\gamma$, conjugate to the fluctuating membrane contour area, it has been clearly shown through thermodynamic arguments that these tensions and areas are directly related, and therefore not independent (Diamant.
 Phys.
 Rev. E, 2011.).
 The Laplace tension is defined to a first approximation as $\gamma$ = L$_z$/2(P$_z$-(P$_x$+P$_y$)/2), and both tensions reduce to zero when the component pressures are set to be equal.
     - However, phase coexistence studies should employ NVT, as the total area for the multiphase (e.g. fluid and gel) membrane must be intermediate to the total areas of the pure fluid and pure gel membranes (with proportions of fluid and gel phase lipids determinable, e.g. via the lever rule).
     - Additional (if relevant to simulation ensemble):
         - Compressibilities: inverse to some other interfacial simulations (e.g. SAMs on a gold surface in water), where the in-plane compressibilities are set to zero to preserve hydrocarbon area per molecule, tilt, and density, membrane simulations are usually set to be compressible in the xy plane, and sometimes even incompressible in z (especially for IS CG models).